 *Editorial Note: The content of this article is based on the author’s opinions and recommendations alone.
 It has not been previewed, commissioned or otherwise endorsed by any credit card issuer.
 This site may be compensated through a credit card issuer partnership.

-This article was last updated Aug 01, 2016.
+This article was last updated Nov 14, 2019.
 Terms and conditions may have changed.
 For the most accurate information, please consult the issuer website.

-How to Earn IHG Platinum Elite Status
+How to earn IHG Platinum Elite status

 - 40,000 Elite Qualifying Points earned at IHG properties within the calendar year (top-tier Spire status requires 75,000 Elite Qualifying Points)